joschi27/MMM-flatastic/README.md

 - Statistics / Ranking for chore points
 - Statistics / Ranking for cashflow (sorted by chore points)

-Currently, the module is only available in german.
-(If you'd like to change that, see section [Contributing](#contributing)
+Currently, the module is available in English, German, Spanish, French and Italian.
+(If you'd like to add another language, update the `getTranslations` function in the `MMM-flatastic.js` file and submit a pull request.)

 Some of the code was taken from [Robin Glauser](https://www.robinglauser.ch/blog/2021/03/27/building-a-dashboard-in-a-pictureframe-for-my-flat/), Thank you!